 How the City of Chicago and Arity will work together to reduce vehicular accidents and ultimately save lives around the world

 It is about pride and caring.
 It is about passion and commitment.
 It is about where we live.
 Arity was conceived in Chicago.
-Every day we peddle, drive, walk, ride and roll into our office on the eighth floor of the Merchandise Mart on the Chicago Riverwalk to create new solutions that will make our transportation system smarter, safer, and more efficient.
+Every day, those of us who go into the office pedal, drive, walk, ride, and roll into our office on the eighth floor of the Merchandise Mart on the Chicago Riverwalk to create new solutions that will make our transportation system smarter, safer, and more efficient.

 Which is why all of us here at Arity are thrilled to use our combination of driving behavior data and predictive analytics in partnership with the Chicago Department of Transportation to collaborate on its Vision Zero initiative.
 This is a uniquely personal moment for us — to make a real impact on the city where we live and work— so we are very proud to be able to help contribute to this ambitious and vital effort to improve the safety and efficiency of Chicago’s streets and how we can leverage our findings to other cities around the globe.

 Changing behavior is the path to safer roads